nawawi/docket-cronwp/README.md

 Replace **root** with web server or php-fpm user to avoid issue with filesystem permission.

+## Contributions

+Please open an [issue](https://github.com/nawawi/docket-cronwp/issues) first to discuss what you would like to change.

 ## Sponsor this project

 Fund Docket CronWP one-off or recurring payment to support open-source development efforts.